EmirXK/TR-PDF-PageClassifier/README.md

 A Machine Learning Model Capable of Identifying Low-Value Pages on Professional Theses written in the Turkish Language in PDF Format

+Low-Value pages are defined as follows: Table of Contents, Table of Figures, Tables of Tables, References, and Appendices.

+The model detects these pages and outputs a list that contains the page number of every page it has labeled as a Low-Value page.
 ## Features

 - Can read from CSV, PDF, and URL's